-ARTICLE VII: AFFILIATION WITH NACAC
+ARTICLE IX: AFFILIATION WITH NACAC

-As a chartered affiliate of the National Association for College Admission Counseling, the By-laws of this Association shall be consistent with governing documents of NACAC.
+As a chartered affiliate of the National Association for College Admission Counseling, the By-Laws of this Association shall be consistent with governing documents of NACAC.
 Within one year after adoption of any amendments to NACAC's governing documents, KYACAC shall review and adopt any amendment required to maintain consistency with NACAC's governing documents.
-The delegates to the Assembly should review the NACAC By-laws to assure compliance.
+The delegates to the Assembly should review the NACAC By-Laws to assure compliance.

-VIII: PARLIAMENTARY AUTHORITY
+ARTICLE X: PARLIAMENTARY AUTHORITY

-The latest edition of Robert's Rules of Order shall govern all matters of KYACAC not covered by these By-laws.
+The latest edition of Robert's Rules of Order shall govern all matters of KYACAC not covered by these By-Laws.

-ARTICLE IX: AMENDMENTS
+ARTICLE XI: AMENDMENTS

-These By-laws may be amended at the General Membership Meeting of the Association by a vote of two-thirds of the voting membership attending, provided that notice of any proposed amendment has been sent to each voting member at least two weeks prior to the date of said meeting.
+These By-Laws may be amended at the General Membership Meeting of the Association by a vote of a simple majority of the voting membership attending, provided that notice of any proposed amendment has been sent to each voting member at least two weeks prior to the date of said meeting.